-- a) Improve the ecological condition of aquatic ecosystems over time. - b) Retain and restore native vegetation to promote aquatic ecosystems functioning. - c) Ensure that waterways are protected in the design and management of the stormwater and wastewater management systems. - d) Maintain and improve the hydrological regime of wetlands and waterways.
+- a) Protect, maintain and restore the ecological condition of aquatic systems (including but not limited to wetlands and riparian lands) over time. - b) Retain and restore native vegetation to promote aquatic ecosystems functioning. - c) Ensure that waterways are protected in the design and management of the stormwater and wastewater management systems.

-e) Effectively manage indirect and ongoing impacts of development waterways to ensure established waterway health targets are achieved and maintained.
+d) Effectively manage indirect and ongoing impacts of development waterways to ensure established water quality and waterway health values are achieved and maintained.

 PO1 Waterway values are protected and enhanced through risk-based approaches that mitigate development impacts.
-Where Key Fish Habitat occurs, proposed development incorporates the curre policies for fish friendly instream structures and bridges (e.g. Fish Passage Requirements for Waterway Crossings).
-PO3 Proposed development demonstrates that stormwater management practices and infrastructure achieve established waterway health targets.
+Risk-based framework for considering waterway health outcomes in strategic land- use planning decisions.
+PO2 Where Key Fish Habitat occurs, proposed development incorporates the current policies for fish friendly instream structures and bridges (e.g. Fish Passage Requirements for Waterway Crossings).
+PO3 Proposed development demonstrates that stormwater management practices and infrastructure achieve stormwater quality and flow management targets.